douglasmazzinghy/2026-MME/README.md

-# ython code for open-pit mine scheduling problem using a sequential decomposition algorithm
+# Python code for open-pit mine scheduling problem using a sequential decomposition algorithm

 To run the Jupyter Notebooks locally on your computer, download the folder of the dataset you want to run.